SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/04-queue/01-introduction-to-queue.md

 **Enqueue**: add an element at the end of the queue.

-**Dequeue**: return the last element from the queue and remove it from the queue.
+**Dequeue**: return the first element from the queue and remove it from the queue.

 > Each programming language has different names for enqueue and dequeue operations.
 >